marjanmo/xsection/docs/elements.rst

 a cross section will lie on a "left" bank of the river, where "left" bank is defined as the bank that is on your left in a river's downstream local coordinate system.
 Or put shortly: a left side of the profile is also left side of the river, if one would look at the river from a boat going downstream.
-Another important attributes of a cross section profiles are of course it's linear referencing attributes.
+Another important attributes of a cross section profiles are of course it's linear referencing attributes:

 - a river that it belongs to
 - a chainage at which it is placed onto.